 The placement of your images on the sheet is a little like a puzzle.
-Doing this will also help you see if you have empty spots to fill.
-How you compose your stickers on the sheet is part of the visual appeal of the final product, so give it some thought as well.
+Arranging your final design will also help you see if you have empty spots to fill.
+How you compose your stickers on the sheet is part of the visual appeal of the final product, so give your composition some thought.

 Step Eight: Add the White Sticker Borders

-EDITED TO ADD- In the video and tutorial below I show you how to trace a photo to draw the stickers.
-But the second part of the video is showing you how to add the white border around the stickers.
-BUT I have a new post on how to add the borders- How to Make Borders for Stickers Super Fast on Procreate 5x.
-This updates the process and makes it a lot quicker to add the borders to your stickers.
+EDITED TO ADD- I have a new post on how to add the borders- How to Make Borders for Stickers Super Fast on Procreate 5x.
+This updates the process and makes it a lot quicker to add white borders to even the most intricate stickers.
+It uses Gaussian blur and automatic selection to create custom sticker borders in seconds.
 So make sure you check it out!